tlabHybrid/RealtimeQuantitativeBilayer/README.md

 Bila-kit is a toolkit for lipid bilayer researchers, providing them with the in-situ current acquisition and the following analysis & feedback system.
 Therefore, the researchers can automate lipid bilayer experiments using Bila-kit.

 ## Currently applicable to:
-- [x]  Detection & recovery from measurement failures (e.g. rupture or failure of lipid bilayers) without human supervision.
+- [x]  Immediate recovery from measurement failures (e.g. rupture or failure of lipid bilayers) without human supervision or intervention.
-- [x]  Automatic measurement of electrical conductance of biological nanopores (e.g. alpha-hemolysin) to create a histogram.
+- [x]  Automatic acquisition of a large amount of data on the electrical conductance of biological nanopores (e.g. alpha-hemolysin) to create a histogram without manual labor, for the efficient research and investigation of membrane proteins.
-- [x]  Real-time estimation of the concentration of chemical substances (e.g. beta-cyclodextrin) using corresponding membrane proteins (e.g. alpha-hemolysin) for real-time sensing applications.
+- [x]  Real-time and in-situ estimation of the applied physiological stimuli (e.g. membrane potential) from the gating current and the corresponding open probability of ion channels (e.g. big-potassium channel), for the real-time sensing applications.
-- [x]  In-situ calculation of open probability of ion channels (e.g. big-pottasium channel) under their promotors/inhibitors (e.g. verapamil) to effciently investigate drug candidates.

 ## Currently dealing with:
+- [ ] Application of the platform to drug discovery industry,like promotor/inhibitor investigation for ion channels.
 - [ ] Measurement of membrane proteins with low S/N ratio (i.e. with too small conductances).
 - [ ] Introduction of object-oriented programming to the source codes (poor structuring for now).
 - [ ] Improvement in algorithms for determining the state/number of membrane proteins.
+- [ ] Introducing a better peripherals to actuation system for better experimental results.

 # Installation procedure